 Also Read: PSB Loans in 59 Minutes

 Advantages of CGTMSE for the Business

-MSEs are an important part of the Indian economy and contribute approx 10% to the country’s GDP.
+MSEs are an integral part of the Indian economy and contribute approximately 10% to the country’s GDP.
 They give employment to more than 7 crore people even though they face many hurdles in procuring finances and business loans.
 Despite their large presence across various market segments, lending institutions stay apprehensive about the high rate of NPAs in small and micro businesses.
 Even though it is a valid risk, the liability that these factors entail creates problems for both the businesses and the banks.
 For instance, SMEs do not find the loan approval procedure simple or business-friendly.
 Banks prefer not to lend unless they have checked and rechecked all documents and got a guarantee.